YichengYang008/Codebase-for-IPIF/README.md

 The downstream predictive models include MLP, SVM, and Random Forest, which were applied to the SWARM, FMA, and COVID datasets, respectively.
 Except for the MLP model, which was configured with four hidden layers of sizes (50, 50, 50, 25), all other model parameters followed the default settings provided by the Python scikit-learn library.

+# **Appendix**

+Including the method for generating the data in the appendix and the code for significance tests.

 # **Dataset**
 | Dataset  | # Instances | # Variables |   Source |